 if both degrees are completed at LVC, a maximum of 15 credits

 internships/student teaching may be counted between the two degrees.

-6. Graduates from other accredited colleges or universities shall not be required to meet any general education requirements of Lebanon Valley College.
+6. Graduates from other accredited colleges or universities shall not be required to meet any Constellation LVC requirements of Lebanon Valley College.

-7. No courses in the second degree program may be met satisfactorily through such non-traditional means as challenge examinations, CLEP, or credit for life experience.
+7. No courses in the second degree program may be met satisfactorily through credit for prior learning, such as challenge examinations, CLEP, or credit for life experience.

 8. No courses in the second degree program may be taken pass/fail.

 NOTE: Students carrying a second major do not automatically receive a second degree.
 Student carrying a second major will not receive a second degree without having met all the requirements listed above for a second bachelor’s degree.